 Save on Attraction Admission

-With a New York City Explorer Pass® you can visit these great attractions all while saving up to 50% on combined admission vs. paying at the gate.
+With a pass for New York with Go City, you can visit these great attractions all while saving on combined admission vs. paying at the gate.
 Remember, this one day itinerary is just one of many ways to experience New York City.
-The New York City Explorer Pass® gives you the flexibility to create your own itinerary, so you can choose from dozens of top attractions and create a vacation tailored to your interests.
+Your pass gives you the flexibility to create your own itinerary, so you can choose from dozens of top attractions and create a vacation tailored to your interests.